Applied Research

 Forms of engagement

-Joint research efforts centered on clearly defined system-level questions, often involvin shared data, co-development of analytical tools, and iterative exchange between research and practice.
+Joint research efforts centered on clearly defined system-level questions, often involving shared data, co-development of analytical tools, and iterative exchange between research and practice.

 Longer-term collaborations in which researchers work closely with partner institutions to support decision-making, system redesign, and learning over time.